Starting Your Private Pilot Training

 • Be able to read, speak, write, and understand the English language.

-• Be a U.S. citizen or receive clearance from the TSA under the Alien Flight Student Program (AFSP).
+• Be a U.S. citizen or receive clearance from the TSA under the Flight Training Security Program (FTSP).

 • Hold at least a third-class medical certificate.